pingidentity/pingdirectory-go-client/configurationapi/docs/AddUniqueAttributePluginRequest.md

 ### NewAddUniqueAttributePluginRequest

-`func NewAddUniqueAttributePluginRequest(pluginName string, schemas []EnumuniqueAttributePluginSchemaUrn, pluginType []EnumpluginPluginTypeProp, type_ []string, enabled bool, ) *AddUniqueAttributePluginRequest`
+`func NewAddUniqueAttributePluginRequest(pluginName string, schemas []EnumuniqueAttributePluginSchemaUrn, type_ []string, enabled bool, ) *AddUniqueAttributePluginRequest`

 NewAddUniqueAttributePluginRequest instantiates a new AddUniqueAttributePluginRequest object This constructor will assign default values to properties that have it defined,